phase2interactive/phasefeed/README.md

 # PhaseFeed

-A local podcast monitoring and transcription system that:
+A local podcast and YouTube monitoring system that:
-- Monitors RSS feeds for new podcast episodes
+- Monitors RSS feeds for new podcast episodes and YouTube channels for new videos
-- Downloads new episodes automatically
+- Downloads new episodes and YouTube videos automatically
 - Transcribes audio using either OpenAI Whisper API or local mlx-whisper
 - Summarizes content using either OpenAI GPT-4 or local LLMs via Ollama
 - Stores metadata in SQLite